stec-zcps/mdaa/README.md

   "DataRouterPublishPort": 40020
 }
 ```

+- ModuleId: id that modules use for registering at the manager; module key in the instruction model
+- ModuleIp: ip-address over which the module is accessible by the data router
+- ManagerHost: ip-address of the manager's host
+- ManagerRequestPort: port for registration requests at the manager
+- ManagerPublishPort: port over which the manager distributes instructions
+- DataRouterHost: ip-address of the data router's host
+- DataRouterPublishPort: port over which the data router distributes information

 In all integration modules, a standard config is implemented and can be changed using completely lower case command line parameters.